quixio/quix-docs/docs/platform/how-to/jupyter-nb.md

 ## Connecting Jupyter notebook to Data Catalogue

 The Quix web application has a python code generator to help you connect your Jupyter notebook with Quix.

-1. Go to the platform
+You need to be logged into the platform for this:

-2. Select workspace
+1. Select workspace (you likley only have one)

-3. Go to the Data catalogue
+2. Go to the Data Explorer

-4. Select data to visualize

-5. Select parameters, events, aggregation and time range
+3. Add a query to visualize some data.
+Select parameters, events, aggregation and time range

-6. Press **Connect** button
+4. Select the **Code** tab

-7. Select **Python** language
+5. Ensure **Python** is the selected language

 ![how-to/jupyter-wb/connect-python.png](../images/how-to/jupyter-wb/connect-python.png)

-Copy Python code to your Jupyter notebook and execute.
+Copy the Python code to your Jupyter notebook and execute.

 ![how-to/jupyter-wb/jupyter-results.png](../images/how-to/jupyter-wb/jupyter-results.png)